-Title: Installing insulation to cold roofs in the workplace cold roofs in the workplace Learning outcomes Assessn nent criteria The learner will be able to: The lear ner can: quantity and quality of resources for the methods 4.1 Select resources associated with own work in relation to_materials, components, fixings, finishes, tools and equipment.
+Title: Installing insu ulation to cold roofs in the workplace Learning outcomes Assessn nent criteria The learner will be able to: The lear ner can: 4 Select the required quantity and quality of resources for the methods 4.1 Select resources associated with own work in relation to_materials, components, fixings, finishes, tools and equipment.
 4.2 Check the suitability, compatibility characteristics of the materials, components, fixing and finishes determine if they are moisture open or moisture closed and their impact on the building.
 4.3 Record and report issues or defects 4.4 Describe why the characteristics, compatibility, quality, uses, sustainability, limitations and defects associated with the resources are important and how defects should be rectified.
-4.5 Describe how the resources should be used and how problems associated with the resources are reported in relation to: protective sheeting warning signs temporary barriers insulation pipe insulation tank and cylinder jackets insulation fixings access boards loft hatches light wells soffit and fascia boards tile vents ridge tiles sarking felt vents draught-proofing materials fire rated caps cable protection all work tools , equipment 4.6 Describe how to confirm that the resources and materials conform to the specification 4.7 Explain why the organisational procedures have been developed and how they are used for the selection of required resources Describe how to identify the hazards associated with the resources and methods of work and how they are overcome 4.8 Describe how to calculate the quantity of materials required and used to ensure, adequacy of fill as per system designer specification and wastage associated with the method and procedure to install insulation to cold roofs
+4.5 Describe how the resources should be used and how problems associated with the resources are reported in relation to: protective sheeting warning signs temporary barriers insulation pipe insulation tank and cylinder jackets insulation fixings access boards loft hatches light wells soffit and fascia boards tile vents ridge tiles sarking felt vents draught-proofing materials fire rated caps cable protection all work tools , equipment 4.6 Describe how to confirm that the resources and materials conform to the specification 4.7 4.7 Explain why the organisational procedures have been developed and how they are used for the selection of required resources 4.8 Describe how to identify the hazards associated with the resources and methods of work and how they are overcome 4.8 Describe how to calculate the quantity of materials required and used to ensure, adequacy of fill as per system designer specification and wastage associated with the method and procedure to install insulation to cold roofs

-Title: Installin sulation to cold roofs in the workplace Learning outcomes Asses Assessment criteria The learner will be able to: The le The learner can: 5 Minimise the risk of damage to the work and surrounding area when 5.1 Protect the work and its surrounding area from damage in accordance with safe working practices and organisational procedures installing roofs. g insulation to cold 5.2 Maintain a safe, clear and tidy work area 10013.
+Title: Installing insu insulation ulation to cold roofs in the workplace Learning outcomes Asse ssment criteria The learner The learner will be able to: earner can: 5 Minimise the risk of damage to the work and surrounding area when Protect the work and its surrounding area from damage in accordance with safe working practices and organisational procedures installi roofs. ing insulation to co 5.2 Maintain a safe, clear and tidy work area 10013.
 5.3 Explain why it is important to maintain a safe, clear and tidy work area 5.4 Dispose of waste in accordance with current legislation.
-5.5 Describe how to protect work and its surrounding area from damage by general workplace activities, other occupations and adverse weather conditions and how to minimise damage to existing building fabric 5.6 Explain the importance of protecting the work and its surrounding area against the risk of damage 5.7 Explain why and how the disposal of waste must be carried out safely in accordance with the following: current legislation environmental responsibilities organisational procedures manufacturers' information data sheets statutory regulations official guidance the alloc te the work within cated time when g insulation to cold 6.1 Demonstrate completion of your work within the estimated, allocated time and performance requirements of the system design, method statement and the required standard 6.2 Describe the purpose of the work programme, including the estimated and allocated time and explain why deadlines should be kept in relation to: types of progress charts, timetables and estimated times organisational procedures for reporting circumstances which will affect the work programme.
+5.5 Describe how to protect work and its surrounding area from damage by general workplace activities, other occupations and adverse weather conditions and how to minimise damage to existing building fabric 5.6 Explain the importance of protecting the work and its surrounding area against the risk of damage Explain why and how the disposal of waste must be carried out safely in accordance with the following: current legislation environmental responsibilities organisational procedures manufacturers' information data sheets statutory regulations official guidance the all ete the work with ocated time when ing insulation to co Demonstrate completion of your work within the estimated, allocated time and performance requirements of the system design, method statement and the required standard 6.2 Describe the purpose of the work programme, including the estimated and allocated time and explain why deadlines should be kept in relation to: types of progress charts, timetables and estimated times organisational procedures for reporting circumstances which will affect the work programme.